Fall Harvest Chili with Squash and Sweet Potato

 Seasonal Produce Spotlight

-Winter Squash: Although called “winter squash”, these beauties truly come into their own during the fall season in the Pacific Northwest.
-Varieties like butternut, acorn, delicata, and kabocha are at their peak, boasting sweet, nutty flavors and a tender texture.
-Finding local varieties to experiment with at the farmer’s market is always a fun experience.
+Winter Squash: Despite the name, winter squash truly shines in fall in the Pacific Northwest.
+Varieties like butternut, acorn, and delicata are at their peak, offering sweet, nutty flavors and tender textures.
+Look for local options at the farmer’s market to add rich, earthy warmth to your chili.

 Ingredient Notes